Do You Know When Someone Is Lying to You?

 Specifically a hot spot area is when you notice someone differs from their baseline.

 There is no behavioral smoking gun that means a subject is lying.
 This why baselining is so important.
 Every time someone deviates from their baseline constitutes a ‘red flag’ — or something of which you should be aware.
 Red flags also appear when you spot a statistical clue to deceit.
 Research has found 36 clues that statistically speaking means someone is lying.
 In other words, there is a high chance that when someone does one of these cues they are not telling the truth.
-I teach all of them in my How to Be A Human Lie Detector course, but here are two I can share with you:
+I teach all of them in my Power of Body Language course, but here are two I can share with you:

 - Opposite Nodding: Often when people lie their body gives them away.
 This happens with nodding.
 For example, someone will lie and say “yes” but without realizing it, shake their head no.